damnation-eu/website-beta/rules.md

 - **Rule 10** - If your conduct results in receiving instructions from a staff member (dark red, red, and pink names), always obey.

 - **Rule 11** - No chat spam or flooding, no caps spam, no commercials for other servers or any commercial services.
 No excessive swearing and no swearing at other players.
+-
 - **Rule 12** - Report misbehaviour, grief, exploits and bugs to staff using the forum, pm's, or mumble.
 Do no bother them unnecessarily, and NEVER EVER bother staff for op or admin rights.
+-
 - **Rule 13** - Mobtowers/XPgrinders etc are allowed in MODERATION.
 In relation to both XP and Items: No collection of items/xp while afk; no unattended automation of item/xp gathering, including mcmmo experience; and absolutely no unattended macroing.
 With an off-switch, and do not build in heavily populated areas.
 You are not allowed to let any mob stack up more than about 100 in a chunk, you should add a way to quickly kill mobs if they do stack up. (excessive stacking of monsters is cause for warning/demotion/ban!).
 Furthermore, towers must be covered and look like actual builds (not like flying platforms) - follow the building rules and some aesthetics please.
 No one wants to see giant cobble/wood cubes in the landscape.
+-
-- **Rule 14** - No commercials for other servers or any commercial services
+- **Rule 14** - No commercials for other servers or any commercial services.
+-
 - **Rule 15** - On your registration to enter the server: Take the bold red number from Rule 1 on this rule overview page and ADD it to the bold red number from Rule #8 on this page, above, look.... it sticks out like a sore thumb, do you see it?
 Ahh good, you got it.
 Now write the total (aka sum) when asked.
 Thank you for understanding we only do this to make sure people read the rules' overview properly.
 It's an amazingly effective mechanism, and you'll love the result of it once you join our community.
 You'd be amazed how many people just skim read, particularly younger people.
 Thanks for your understanding in keeping this such an awesome server.

 ```